jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 ### C. Basics of Mathematics & Statistics
-The real prerequisite for informatics and machine learning is not about mastering mathematics, it's about data engineering and analysis.
+The real prerequisite for informatics and machine learning is not about mastering mathematics, it's about **data engineering and analysis.**
-But
+Most of the common informatics and machine learning libraries and tools take care of the advanced mathematics for you.
+However,

 ### D. Introduction to Machine Learning